 The Money Questions

-Credit Cards are accepted at only the Franklin Pierce Homestead.
-Most site greeting stations, food concessions, and vendors accept only cash.
+Credit Cards can not be accepted at any site.
+All site greeting stations, food concessions, and vendors accept only cash.

 You can find ATM machines at the following banks –